tomaskovarik271/bank_ai/memorandum.md

 - **Compliance First:** Ensure all design choices meet regulatory requirements.
 - **Leverage Off-the-Shelf Components:** Utilize existing solutions for common concerns like IAM, security, database, etc., where possible.
 - **Netlify Integration:** Maximize the use of Netlify features (e.g., Identity, Forms, Analytics, Edge Functions) where appropriate.
+- **Open Banking Standard:** Adhere to the principles and specifications of the UK Open Banking Standard ([openbanking.org.uk](https://openbanking.org.uk/)) for API design, security profiles (FAPI), and data models where applicable, promoting interoperability and best practices.

 ## 3. Key Considerations